Explicit induction principle and symplectic-orthogonal theta lifts: Parametrization

 \section{Parametrization}

-In this section we introduce some auxiliary notations and the parametrizations for $K$-types, representations, and infinitesimal characters.
-The advantage of our parametrizations is that explicit algorithms are given to calculate lowest $K$-types and infinitesimal characters from Langlands parameters.
+In this section we introduce some auxiliary notations and parametrizations.
+The advantage of our parametrizations is that there are explicit algorithms to calculate lowest $K$-types and infinitesimal characters from Langlands parameters.